heartcombo/devise/README.md

 ### Test helpers

 Devise includes some test helpers for functional specs.
-In order to use them, you need to include Devise in your functional tests by adding the following to the bottom of your `test/test_helper.rb` file (make sure you place it out of scope of ActiveSupport::TestCase which is the default class inside of 'test/test_helper.rb):
+In order to use them, you need to include Devise in your functional tests by adding the following to the bottom of your `test/test_helper.rb` file (make sure you place it out of scope of `ActiveSupport::TestCase` which is the default class inside of `test/test_helper.rb`):

 ```ruby
 class ActionController::TestCase